 - North-South economic relations

 - foreign aid

 - post-conflict reconciliation

 Spending a semester in a developing country guided by a trained faculty member is a vital component of the international development studies program at Calvin.

 Calvin offers 12 off-campus semester programs, five of which are in developing countries.
-The fall semester in Honduras is specifically geared toward development studies, and the spring semester in Thailand focuses on development and sustainability studies.
+The fall semester in Honduras is specifically geared toward justice studies, and the spring semester in Ghana focuses on development studies.

 Other, Calvin-endorsed programs are available with Northwestern College's program in Romania and the International Sustainable Development Studies Institute's program in Thailand.

 Calvin-offered interim courses regularly visit developing countries like Cambodia, Costa Rica, Guatemala, Liberia and many others.